TheThingSystem/steward/nodewiki/steward/Simple.md

           diagnostic    : '...'
         }

-        // other results, if any, go here...
+        // observation reports for other events, if any, go here...
       }
     }

 and the steward responds with a detailed result response:

-    { requestID         : 8
+    { requestID         : '8'
     , events            :
       { 'eventID1'      :
         { status        : 'success'